gurgeous/httpdisk/README.md

   _1.use :cookie_jar # cookie support
   _1.request :url_encoded # auto-encode form bodies
   _1.response :json # auto-decode JSON responses
-  _1.response :follow_redirects # follow redirects
+  _1.response :follow_redirects # follow redirects (should be above httpdisk)
   _1.use :httpdisk
   _1.request :retry # retry failed responses (should be below httpdisk) end
 Faraday.get(...)
 ```

-You may also want to experiment with the options for [:retry](https://lostisland.github.io/faraday/middleware/retry), to recover from a
+You may want to experiment with the options for [:retry](https://lostisland.github.io/faraday/middleware/retry), to retry a
 broader set of transient errors.
+See [examples.rb](example.rb) for more ideas.

-##### Faraday Hints
+## Faraday Hints

 Faraday is powerful, but it can take time to master.
 The two primary methods look like this: